ByteOtter/journey/content/posts/trans_rememberance_25/index.md

 I share your fears, the uncertainty, the frustration.

 On this day we remember those whose lives had been cut short.
-Whose lives were taken for simply being who their were.
+Whose lives were taken for simply being who they were.
 This day, November 20th, is a day that should not exist.
 A day born from the loss of people who deserved so much more time, more joy, more life.